DataTalksClub/machine-learning-zoomcamp/10-kubernetes/04-docker-compose.md

 Now we also need to make slight changes in the `gateway.py` to make the environment variable configurable and assign it to the host.
 This can be done using `host = os.getenv('TF_SERVING_HOST', 'localhost:8500')`

-Running the command `docker-compose up` will establish this connection between both images and everything is configured properly we should have the request predictions.
+Running the command `docker-compose up` will establish this connection between both images, and as everything is configured properly we should have the request predictions.

 **Useful commands**